BE INSPIRED

 Now, with the introduction of cooling and magnesium sulphate around the time of birth, we can prevent and reduce the severity of cerebral palsy.

 We couldn't do what we do without the generous support of fundraisers like you.
+Find out what you are fundraising for.

 Research